 TITLE: Water Quality Improves at Gooch’s Beach, Kennebunk, Maine

-RELEVANCE‐ Tourism is Maine’s largest industry.
+RELEVANCE:Tourism is Maine’s largest industry.
 Beach‐related spending by tourists is estimated to be over $500 million per year, supporting the employment of more than 8,000 people.
 High bacteria levels impair water quality, threaten public health and lead to advisories/closures of valued beaches.

-(MESG)/Cooperative Extension coordinates MHB, and the program has supported studies and intensified monitoring to help pinpoint pollution sources and transport pathways affecting beach water quality.
+RESPONSE: Routine monitoring of Gooch’s Beach has resulted in over 40 exceedances of bacteria safety standards since the town joined the Maine Healthy Beaches (MHB) program in 2003.
+Maine Sea Grant (MESG)/Cooperative Extension coordinates MHB, and the program has supported studies and intensified monitoring to help pinpoint pollution sources and transport pathways affecting beach water quality.
 MHB and Maine Geological Survey conducted a circulation study of the Kennebunk River, which influences water quality on Gooch’s Beach, and examined the relationship between bacteria and other parameters to define the “worst‐case scenario” for beach water quality.
-EPA scientists helped locate pollution sources, and a task force of MHB, Maine Department of Environmental Protection, and municipal staff surveyed 31 priority properties.
+Environmental Protection Agency scientists helped locate pollution sources, and a task force of MHB, Maine Department of Environmental Protection, and municipal staff surveyed 31 priority properties.
 A 2009 workshop then built local capacity to find, fix and prevent sources of fecal pollution that degrade beach water quality.

 RESULTS: MHB data and technical assistance have supported the town’s effort to improve the nearby stormwater drainage system, and to increase the number of properties serviced by the municipal sewer system.
-These and other actions taken throughout the watershed have resulted in measureable improvements in water quality.
+These and other actions taken throughout the watershed have resulted in measurable improvements in water quality.

 TITLE: Shrimp Industry Profitability Boosted by Fuel‐Saving Shrimp Trawler Technology

-Reducing operating expenses through reductions in fuel consumption will improve vessel profitability, thus buoying an industry that is struggling to compete with imports and high fuel prices.
+RELEVANCE: Individual gulf shrimp trawlers consume between 50,000‐80,000 gallons of diesel per year.Reducing operating expenses through reductions in fuel consumption will improve vessel profitability, thus buoying an industry that is struggling to compete with imports and high fuel prices.

-RESPONSE‐ Since 2008, Texas Sea Grant specialists have been working with elite shrimp fishermen in the Gulf to evaluate new, fuel-conserving vessel-based technology for use by the shrimp fleet.
+RESPONSE: Since 2008, Texas Sea Grant specialists have been working with elite shrimp fishermen in the Gulf to evaluate new, fuel-conserving vessel-based technology for use by the shrimp fleet.
 Simultaneously, Texas Sea Grant is working with other Sea Grant programs to transfer these new technologies to shrimp fishermen in the Gulf of Mexico and South Atlantic regions.

-RESULTS‐ Reported fuel savings range from 20 to 39 percent.
+RESULTS: Reported fuel savings range from 20 to 39 percent.
 For the median trawler, expected annual fuel savings amount to roughly 19,000 gallons per season.
 Introduction of the new trawl gear to the Texas fleet has allowed fishermen to save approximately 2.4 million gallons of fuel valued at $5.7 million in 2010 alone.
 Since 2008, the Texas shrimp fleet’s fuel savings were estimated to be 7.3 million gallons or $17.7 million.
 An estimated 200 jobs were saved each year, since without these major fuels savings many of the boats would have remained idle.